 The trouble isn’t being able to plan a road trip in Florida, because that’s the easy part, but rather knowing what places to visit on your trip and just what to do there.
+This means getting to Amelia Island is easy, but the magic is finding things to do in Amelia Island.

 When we set out on our most recent trip to Florida, we decided that we were going to visit smaller towns versus the larger cities that we’ve always gravitated towards because hustle and bustle is our jam at times.